vipa0z/MVO_MicrovoltsAchievementSystem/docs/README.md

 This command executes the dbUpdater.js script, which performs the following actions:

-    Ensures Reward Columns Exist: It checks the users table for the following columns and adds them if they are missing.
+1. Ensure Reward Columns Exist:
+    It checks the users table for the following columns and adds them if they are missing.
 This is crucial for the server to function correctly.

         WheelSpinsClaimed (INT, DEFAULT 0)
         TwoHoursCounter (INT, DEFAULT 0)
         dailySpinsClaimed (INT, DEFAULT 0)
         EventCurrency (INT, DEFAULT 0)

-    Ensures Player Achievements Table Exists: It creates the player_achievements table if it does not already exist.
+2. Ensures Player Achievements Table Exists: It creates the player_achievements table if it does not already exist.
 This table tracks which achievements each player has claimed.
+Learn more about the [Achievement System](achievements.md).

 After running successfully, the script will exit.
 You can then proceed with the rest of the guide.

 ---

-### admin user creation
+### Admin User Creation

 The `--create-admin` command allows you to create an initial administrator account.